NoumenaDigital/npl-integrations/README.md

     ```

 3. Run `make create-app` to create the application with name defined in Makefile.
-4. Run `make iam` to provision keycloak on the created PaaS application with terraform.
+4. Run `make iam` to provision keycloak on the created application with terraform.
 5. Run `make clear-deploy` to clear pre-existing packages in the app and upload current NPL and migration sources.

 #### Option 2: Using the maven plugin

 1. Edit run configurations by clicking on the three vertical dots icon at the top right of IntelliJ
-2. Add a new configuration by clicking on the `+` icon and selecting `Deploy to PaaS`
+2. Add a new configuration by clicking on the `+` icon and selecting `Deploy to Noumena Cloud`
 3. Input the following values:
     - `Server base URL`: https://portal.noumena.cloud
-    - `Application ID`: The application ID found on the settings page of your app in PaaS UI
+    - `Application ID`: The application ID found on the settings page of your app in the Noumena Cloud UI
-    - `Username`: Your email address for PaaS
+    - `Username`: Your email address for Noumena Cloud
-    - `Password`: Your password for PaaS
+    - `Password`: Your password for Noumena Cloud
     - `Source path`: Use the file navigator to navigate to `./npl/src/main` inside the project

 4. Click `Run` to save and run the configuration

-In addition, Keycloak can be configured from the `Services` tab in the PaaS UI.
+In addition, Keycloak can be configured from the `Services` tab in the Noumena Cloud UI.

-#### Option 3: Using the PaaS UI
+#### Option 3: Using the Noumena Cloud UI

 1. Create a zip file by running the `zip -r sources.zip npl/src/main/` command in the root directory.
-2. In PaaS UI, click on `Upload packages` and upload the zip file.
+2. In the Noumena Cloud UI, click on `Upload packages` and upload the zip file.

-### Python
+### Python-Listener

-The `./python` folder contains a python service interacting with the configured engine.
+The `./python-listener` folder contains a python service interacting with the configured engine.
+In this setup, the python listener service runs locally and connects to the engine on Noumena Cloud.

 #### Setup

-1. set up & activate your Python venv
+1. In the root directory, set up & activate your Python venv
-2. run `mvn install` to generate the python client
+2. run `mvn install` to generate the python client from the NPL code
-3. run `cd python && pip install -r requirements.txt`
+3. run `cd python-listener && pip install -r requirements.txt`

 Note: it is needed to install requirements every time NPL code is changed.
 This is because the generated code is installed as a package for easier use.

 #### Running

-run `cd python && python main.py`
+From the root directory, run `cd python-listener && python main.py`

 ### Webapp

 The `./webapp` folder contains a typescript frontend service interacting with the configured engine.
+In this setup, the webapp runs locally and connects to the engine on Noumena Cloud.

 #### Setup

-1. run `mvn install` to generate the webapp client (if not already done for python)
+1. run `mvn install` to generate the webapp client from the NPL code
 2. run `cd webapp && npm install`

 #### Running